What Are Human Services Workers?

 |Median Salary (2019)*||$35,060||$61,230||$46,240|

 Source: *U.S. Bureau of Labor Statistics

-Many positions fit under the human services umbrella, including child abuse worker, crisis intervention counselor, group activities aide and therapeutic assistant.
-Regardless of one's job title, a career in human services revolves around three major functions: evaluating needs, developing a treatment or remediation plan and putting the plan to work, always with the objective of meeting clients' specific requirements.
-A human services worker can be a counselor helping veterans adjust to civilian life, a life skills instructor assisting developmentally challenged adults or a client advocate working with displaced families, for example.
+A human services job description can vary by position and exmployer.
+Many positions fit under the human services umbrella, including child abuse worker, crisis intervention counselor, group activities aide, and therapeutic assistant.
+Regardless of one's job title, a career in human services revolves around three major functions that define human services responsibilities: evaluating needs, developing a treatment or remediation plan, and putting the plan to work (always with the objective of meeting clients' specific requirements).
+A human services worker can be a counselor helping veterans adjust to civilian life, a life skills instructor assisting developmentally challenged adults, or a client advocate working with displaced families, for example.

 According to the U.S. Bureau of Labor Statistics, applicants can generally obtain entry-level positions with an associate's degree.
 These jobs usually involve interviewing clients and taking care of the paperwork associated with cases.
 With a bachelor's degree, a human services worker can provide advice and support in addition to managing cases.
 A master's degree enables a human services specialist to do more extensive counseling or clinical work and could be required for some positions, such as social worker or family counselor (www.bls.gov).

 - Case management: Equips one with the understanding of ethical and legal practices related to human services cases.

 - Crises Intervention: Useful in understanding best the best practices while dealing with crisis situations.